jsiegenthaler/hueget/README.md

 An [alternative unoffical reference](http://www.burgestrand.se/hue-api/), somewhat outdated, also exists.

-# Finding your Light, Group or Sensor ids
+# Finding your Light, Group, Sensor or other resourcee ids
-You need to know the light id or the group id of the light or group you wish to control.
+You need to know the id of the resource (light, group, sensor etc) that you wish to control.
-Go to http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/lights respectively http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/groups.
-You will see a JSON responce that looks like this (truncated here for brevity, only lights is shown.
+Go to http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/resourcename. the resourcename is lights, groups, sensors, etc. You will see a JSON responce that looks like this (truncated here for brevity, only lights is shown.
 Groups is similar):
 ```
 {"1":{"state":{"on":false,"bri":198,"hue":5360,"sat":192,"effect":"none","xy":[0.5330,0.3870],"ct":500," ...
 ```